-- Revenue includes: Operating revenue and interest income.
+Revenue includes: Operating revenue and interest income.
 Expenses include: Operating expenses, depreciation, amortisation and interest expense.
-The New Zealand entities had taxable income and were unable to utilise
+The New Zealand entities had taxable income and were unable to utilise the foreign tax losses.
+The overseas entities had minimal tax

 THE YEAR TO DATE AND GROUP OUTLOOK